As Injuries Continue, Doctors Renew Call For Ban On Infant Walkers

 The walkers are designed to mobilize babies not yet able to walk on their own, but moving on four wheels sometimes sends them on dangerous paths or tumbling down stairs.

-Pediatricians have long warned against using baby walkers, and consumers groups joined them to call for a ban back in 1992.
-Publicity about their hazards has led some parents to stop using infant walkers and manufacturers to voluntarily tighten safety standards.
+Pediatricians have long warned against using baby walkers, and consumers groups joined them to call for a ban in 1992.
+Publicity about the hazards has led some parents to stop using infant walkers and manufacturers to voluntarily tighten safety standards.
 In fact, the number of injuries related to baby walkers dropped dramatically from nearly 21,000 in 1990 to 3,200 in 2003, the study notes.

-In 2010, the U.S. Consumer Product Safety Commission (CPSC) strengthened safety requirements on the manufacture and testing of infant walkers, such as installing brakes to prevent stair falls.
+In 2010, the U.S. Consumer Product Safety Commission strengthened safety requirements on the manufacture and testing of infant walkers, such as installing brakes to prevent stair falls.
 Injuries dropped an additional 23 percent in the four years after the federal mandatory safety standards took effect compared with the four years prior, the study found.

 The study is the first to examine the impact of these regulations on emergency room visits.
 The researchers conclude that the rules probably slowed the number of injuries, but thousands of children are still getting hurt.